 My name is Michael Strong and I am the host and author of this blog.
 Although I passionately love learning and am a great believer in the unlimited development of human potential, I don’t believe that existing educational institutions, occupational licensing, or existing credentialing systems are anywhere near optimal.
 As my grandfather used to say, “B.S. stands for Bullshit, M.S. stands for More of the Same, and Ph.D. stands for Piled Higher and Deeper.”
 The primary role played by conventional educational institutions in our society is to validate individuals as “authoritative” because of the validity of these institutions.
 Therefore I hereby provide my “credentials” for having the opinions that I have, credentials which are more relevant than academic degrees.

 Credential for my Expertise on Social Mobility in the U.S.: My mother was a sixteen year old high school drop out when I was born, my father eighteen.
 Without their knowledge or support, I got into Harvard, Yale, and Dartmouth at the age of eighteen.
 Twenty years later, when my half-sister was applying to colleges my mother first discovered that Harvard was difficult to get into; my father may not yet be aware of that fact.
-In my extended family there are welfare mothers, drug addicts and drug dealers, strippers and prostitutes, convicted felons, including armed robbery and murder, and just about every other social dysfunction one can imagine.
 In terms of labor, I have worked as a farm laborer, logger, ditch digger, dishwasher, prep cook, maid, cabinet maker, door-to-door salesman, computer programmer, and more.
 I’ve been supporting myself since the age of seventeen by means of work.

 Despite this background, as an adult I have known six Nobel laureates, two MacArthur “Genius” Award winners, the CEOs of dozens of the most respected companies on earth, met with the leaders and ministers of several countries, and lots of marvelous, cool, unique, good, wise, kind, and noble human beings from all walks of life around the world.